-This section develops the formalism of syntomic and finite polynomial cohomology, with the aim of giving a syntomic description of the Abel-Jacobi map in our setting.
+This section develops the formalism of syntomic and finite polynomial cohomology, with the aim of giving a syntomic description of the Abel--Jacobi map in our setting.
 We also recall the needed facts about the Coleman's study of the geometry of modular curves as rigid analytic spaces.

-\subsection{Nekov\'{a}\v{r}-Nizio\l{} syntomic cohomology}
+\subsection{Nekov\'{a}\v{r}--Nizio\l{} syntomic cohomology}